Start saving today in a Vanguard 529 account

 It's fast and easy to get started online.

-3 things you'll need to start your college savings account
+3 things you'll need to start your 529 savings account

 2. Investment choices